keras-team/keras-preprocessing/CONTRIBUTING.md

 The more information you provide, the easier it is for us to validate that there is a bug and the faster we'll be able to take action.
 If you want your issue to be resolved quickly, following the steps above is crucial.

----

-## Requests for Contributions

-[This is the board](https://github.com/keras-team/keras/projects/1) where we list current outstanding issues and features to be added.
-If you want to start contributing to Keras, this is the place to start.

----

 ## Pull Requests

 We love pull requests.
 Here's a quick guide: